 Skywalk

 The Skywalk is also at Eagle Point.
-And I highly recommend going on it to see the bottom of the Canyon and take in some spectacular views.
+And I highly recommend going on it to see the bottom of the Grand Canyon and take in some spectacular views.
 I think it’s worth doing at least once – even if you’re scared of heights like me.

 Read Also: Is it worth going on the Skywalk?